Cirakuze/BK-909/README.md

 Drums synthesized from WebAudioApi.

 ## Tech
-BK-909 is built on React and WebAudioAPI
+BK-909 is an app built on React.
+Drum sounds were synthesized using WebAudioAPI.
 ![Bass Code](./app/assets/images/bassCode.png?raw=true "Optional Title")

 ## Playing the Drums \m/